mavriq-dev/mavriq-lua-sockets/Readme.md

 Until the REAPER devs fix this, we have to work around the issue.
 This project does that for all all three REAPER platforms.

+So far I have built the Lua ZeroBrane Debugging based on this package.
+Mavriq LuaSockets comes with support for raw, UDP, SMTP, FTP and HTTP.
+Sorry HTTPS isn't available yet, but there is a sister package I will soon incorporate.

+Danial Lumertz has an excellent thread [here](https://forums.cockos.com/showthread.php?t=265870) with example how to use it.

 ### Note to REAPER Devs

 **This may be a one line fix depending on how Lua was added to Reaper.** Typically Lua is embedded by including the headers like the code below.
 If so the header for `lauxlib.h` is missing.